Glen Raven, Inc.: History

-The company introduced acrylic-based fiber in 1961 with Sunbrella, which has vastly superior durability to cotton.
+The company introduced the use of yarns spun from pigmented acrylic-based fiber in 1961 with Sunbrella, which has vastly superior durability and light-fastness to cotton.
 Today, Sunbrella fabrics are used in a variety of applications including outdoor furniture, indoor furniture, boat covers, convertible automobile tops, and awnings.
 Glen Raven is best known for its Sunbrella line of performance fabrics.

 In 1998 Glen Raven merged with Dickson SA of France, founded by David Dickson (1811–1869), a Scotsman and Officer of the Legion of Honour.
 The company started production in a new manufacturing facility in China on September 21, 2006.

 In 2006, Sunbrella Awnings, Boat Tops, Canopies, and Umbrellas with Sun Protective Performance Fabrics UPF 50+ were awarded the "International Seal of Recommendation for UV Fabric/Umbrellas/Awnings" by The Skin Cancer Foundation, a worldwide organization dedicated to preventing skin cancer.

 Glen Raven acquired the Astrup Company (founded in Cleveland, Ohio in 1876 by William J.O.
 Astrup) and John Boyle & Company (founded in Brooklyn, New York in 1860 by John Boyle) in 2007.
 Strata Systems, Inc. was acquired as part of the purchase of John Boyle & Company, which itself, had previously acquired Strata Systems, Inc. The combined Astrup and John Boyle companies were renamed Tri Vantage in March 2008.
 Tri Vantage was rebranded as Trivantage in November 2012 with the tagline "Order.
 Done.
 Good Call."

 In October 2017, Glen Raven acquired Sunbury Textile Mills, one of their strategic business partners for over twenty years.
 Sunbury became a wholly owned subsidiary of Glen Raven and operated as part of Glen Raven Custom Fabrics, LLC.